MicrosoftDocs/power-platform/power-platform/admin/create-users-assign-online-security-roles.md

 - If you have more user licenses than you are using, contact support to reduce the number of licenses.
 You cannot reduce the number of licenses to less than you are currently using or less than your offer allows.
 Any changes are reflected in your next billing cycle.

-- Each user license requires a unique Microsoft account, and every user who logs on to [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps needs a license.
-Most [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps subscriptions include a specific number of user licenses.
+- Each user license requires a unique Microsoft account, and every user who logs on to Dynamics 365 apps needs a license.
+Most Dynamics 365 apps subscriptions include a specific number of user licenses.

 > [!NOTE]
 > There is a set of default security roles that are assigned to users based on the license and/or solution installed.
 These security roles only give users Read access to apps that are installed in the environment.
 For example, when a user is assigned the Dynamics 365 Plan license and is synced to an environment that has the Customer Service Hub app, the user is automatically assigned the Customer Service app access security role.
 There is no data access permission granted to this role.
 The administrator is still required to assign the appropriate security role to the user in order for the user to view and interact with the data.